kobalicek/mathpresso/README.md

 Support
 -------

-MathPresso is an open-source library released under a permissive ZLIB license, which makes it possible to use it freely in any open-source or commercial product.
-Free support is available through issues and gitter channel.
+MathPresso is an open-source library released under a permissive Zlib license, which makes it possible to use it freely in any open-source or commercial product.

 Authors & Maintainers